Published October 5, 2011 |

 This is definitely not correct !!
 China is too important a market, in fact diesel engine sales are still growing at healthy rates (pricing and product positioning aside) and that is where HLA's crown jewels, CYL & Xinfei does almost all of of its biz, presently.
 The correct message should be to diversify CYL's & Xinfei's markets by exporting to rapidly developing mkts like Indonesia & Vietnam; from China.

-Thinking outside China does not equate to getting out of China or not doing biz from/in China!
+Thinking outside China does not equate to getting out of China or

 In fact, producing from China to export to new emerging mkts, give HLA a huge competitive advantage as it allows product segmentation and re-positioning opportunities!!